eirslett/unreed-app/README.md

 The Storybook instance should now run on http://localhost:6006.

+The built version of Storybook is also hosted on [https://eirslett.github.io/unreed-app/](https://eirslett.github.io/unreed-app/).

 ### `npm run lint:typescript`

 Any type errors should show up in the console.